-This subject conveys the excitement of discovering the visual world translating it into two and three dimensions.
-There will be opportunity to develop artistic skills using a wide variety of different art including modellina media 3D materials, pottery and digital image manipulation.
-The course emphasises a personal and analytical approach in everything and will expand creativity, imagination and independence.
-What's the more, possibilities for personal expression are endless.
+This subject conveys the excitement of discovering the visual world and translating it into two and three dimensions.
+There will be an opportunity to develop artistic skills using a wide variety of different art media including 3D modelling materials, pottery and digital image manipulation.
+The course emphasises a personal and analytical approach in everything and will expand your creativity, imagination and independence.
+What's more, the possibilities for personal expression are endless.